What is SOX Compliance? 2023 SOX Requirements & More

 Learn about SOX compliance in Data Protection 101, our series on the fundamentals of data security.

-In 2002, the United States Congress passed the Sarbanes-Oxley Act, which sets deadlines for compliance and publishes rules on requirements.
-Congressmen Paul Sarbanes and Michael Oxley drafted the act with the goal of improving corporate governance and accountability, in light of the financial scandals that occurred at Enron, WorldCom, and Tyco, among others.
+SOX compliance is compliance with an act of congress called the Sarbanes-Oxley Act, which sets deadlines for compliance and publishes rules on requirements.
+Congressmen Paul Sarbanes and Michael Oxley drafted the act with the goal of improving corporate governance and accountability, in light of the financial scandals and corporate fraud that occurred at Enron, WorldCom, and Tyco, among others.

 All public companies now must comply with SOX, both on the financial side and on the IT side.
 The way in which IT departments store corporate electronic records changed as a result of SOX.
 While the act does not specify how a business should store records or establish a set of business practices, it does define which records should be stored and the length of time for the storage.
 To comply with SOX, corporations must save all business records, including electronic records and electronic messages, for “not less than five years.”
 Consequences for noncompliance include fines or imprisonment, or both.

 As a result of SOX, IT departments are responsible for creating and maintaining an archive of corporate records.
 They seek ways in which to do this that are both cost effective and that are in complete compliance with the requirements of the legislation.
 Three rules in Section 802 of SOX affect the management of electronic records.

 Data classification tools are commonly used to aid in addressing compliance challenges by automatically spotting and classifying data as soon as it is created and applying persistent classification tags to the data.
 Solutions that are context aware have the ability to classify and tag electronic health records, cardholder and other financial data, confidential design documents, social security numbers, PHI, PII, and other structured and unstructured data that is regulated.